BUFFINGTON: Both political parties are broken

 So one of the thorny issues Democrats face, especially in the South, is whether or not the party can attract white voters in the future.
 That's especially true among working-class white voters that were, at one time, the base of the Democratic Party, but which have largely switched to the GOP.

-Democrats believe that time is on their side; that as the nation becomes more diverse and less white, demographic trends will work in favor of a party that is multi-ethnic.
+Democrats believe that time is on their side; that as the nation become more diverse and less white, demographic trends will work in favor of a party that is multi-ethnic.

 But demographics is not destiny.
 Democrats cannot just assume they have the market on minority voters, a fact that was seen on Nov.
 3 with a surprising amount of Hispanic support for Trump and the GOP.